Thembelihle Local Municipality: Geography

+Demographics

+At the time of the 2022 census, the population of the municipality had increased to 22,542 people.
+Of these, 67.3% identified as "Coloured," 19.7% as "White," and 12.2% as "Black African."
+The White population of the municipality more than doubled between 2011 and 2022, from 2,055 persons to 4,433, driven primarily by the growth of the Afrikaner town of Orania.

+In the census of 2011, the municipality had a reported population of 15,701 inhabitants in 4,140 households, giving a population density of 1.96 PD/km2.
+70.75% of residents identified as "Coloured," 15.23% as "Black African," and 13.09% as "White."

 According to the census, the main spoken language in the municipality is Afrikaans, which is home language of 89% of residents.
 It is followed by isiXhosa (5%), English and Setswana (1% each).
-71% of residents identified themselves as Coloured, 15% as Black African, and 13% as White.
 31% of residents were under the age of 15.

 Politics

 The municipal council consists of eleven members elected by mixed-member proportional representation.
 Six councillors are elected by first-past-the-post voting in six wards, while the remaining three are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 For most of the time since its creation in 2000 Thembelihle has been governed by the African National Congress (ANC), which won outright majorities in the 2000, 2006 and 2011 municipal elections.
 The opposition took control of the council in December 2011, however, after ANC lost a by-election to an independent candidate.
 The independent, former ANC member Danny Jonas, became the new mayor of the municipality supported by the Congress of the People and the Democratic Alliance.
 Jonas later joined the Economic Freedom Fighters (EFF).

-In the election of 3 August 2016 the ANC regained control of the municipality, winning a majority of four seats on the council.
+In the election of 3 August 2016 the ANC won a majority of four seats on the council.
+After the 2021 municipal elections, Leonard Makena of the EFF became mayor, and was deposed in 2024 after a new alliance between the ANC and the Siyathemba Community Movement was formed.

 The following table shows the results of the 2021 election.